 In our natural sand proppant services business, we have experienced a significant decline in demand of our sand proppant in the second half of 2019 and throughout 2020 as a result of completion activity falling due to lower oil demand and pricing, increased capital discipline by our customers, budget exhaustion and the COVID-19 pandemic.
-Activity rebounded modestly in 2021 and the first quarter of 2022 as we saw an increase in the volume of sand sold.
-The increase in activity in the first quarter of 2022 resulted in an increase in pricing for our sand and we expect that prices will continue to improve throughout 2022.
+Activity rebounded modestly in 2021 as we saw an increase in the volume of sand sold.
+Activity and pricing continued to increase throughout 2022 as a result of increased commodity prices resulting in more drilling and completions activity, which has continued throughout the first quarter of 2023.
+However, as discussed above, pricing for crude oil and natural gas declined slightly from levels seen in 2022, which may impact completion activities for our customers and demand for our sand proppant services.